broccolijs/broccoli/README.md

 ## Broccolifile.js and Stirfryfile.js

-Every package (including your app itself) has a Broccolifile.js.
+Every package (your app itself as well as all its dependencies) has a Broccolifile.js.
 The Broccolifile.js defines where source files live, and whether to apply preprocessors that other packages should not have to know about, such as CoffeeScript.

 When you build your app, all the broccolis are compiled and concatenated as defined by the Stirfryfile.js.
 In other words, the Stirfryfile.js code applies